 Parks and Recreation — “Greg Pikitis” (Season 2, Episode 7)

-It's really a shame Parks and Rec didn't have more holiday-centered episodes during its seven-season run.
-With a track record of memorable episodes like “Halloween Surprise” and “Greg Pikitis,” who knows how many other great Halloween-themed episodes the show could have produced.
-However, we can still remain thankful for the limited amount of specials we did receive, given how great episodes like “Greg Pikitis” truly are.
+What a shame Parks and Rec didn't have more holiday-centered episodes during its seven-season run.
+With a track record of memorable episodes like “Halloween Surprise” and “Greg Pikitis,” who knows how many other great Halloween-themed episodes the show could have produced?
+Yet viewers can remainder thankful for the limited amount of specials they did receive, starting with season 2's “Greg Pikitis.”

 In Parks and Rec‘s first Halloween special, Leslie tries to stop a troublesome high school teenager who pulls an annual prank on the Parks Department every year.
-Meanwhile, Anne throws an underwhelming Halloween-themed party that only Tom is able to save from complete disaster.
+Meanwhile, Anne throws an underwhelming Halloween-themed party, relying on Tom is save it from becoming a complete disaster.

-One of the better episodes during the early seasons of Parks and Rec, “Greg Pikitis” is a fantastic, lighthearted episode that perfectly displays everyone's character — whether it's Andy shouting “5-0” and jumping into bushes to avoid being caught egging someone's house, Ron's boring Halloween costume, or Leslie taking her job way more seriously than it actually is.
+One of the better episodes during the early seasons of Parks and Rec, “Greg Pikitis,” makes a fantastic, lighthearted watch that displays everyone's strengths and character quirks — whether it's Andy shouting “5-0” and jumping into bushes to avoid being caught egging someone's house, Ron's boring Halloween costume, or Leslie showing complete dedication to her job instead of enjoying the holiday.

 New Girl — “Halloween” (Season 2, Episode 6)

-Jess, who has begun seeing a pediatrician, begins to develop more serious feelings for him than she initially thought, despite only wanting a non-committal fling at first.
-Nick reunites with an old college crush that he slowly grows more intimate with, only to have second thoughts about the whole thing.
-And then there's Schmidt of course (dressed in a young Abe Lincoln costume) as he continues pursuing Cece, despite her relationship with Robby, as well as Winston coming to terms with the end of his relationship with Shelby.
+Jess, who has begun seeing a pediatrician, develops more serious feelings for him, despite only wanting a non-committal fling at first.
+Nick reunites with an old college crush whom he quickly grows more intimate with, only to have second thoughts about the whole thing.

-It's a bittersweet episode, tackling some pretty heavy issues like romantic mismatches and the characters confronting the kind of relationships they really want to have, making it one of more serious, albeit still very funny, Halloween-themed episodes on this list.
+It's a bittersweet episode, tackling some pretty heavy issues like romantic mismatches and the characters coming to terms with their relationship goals in life, making it one of the more serious, albeit still very funny, Halloween-themed episodes on this list.

 Community — “Epidemiology” (Season 2, Episode 6)

-Ultimately, however, we went with “Epidemiology” just because of how deep the show went investing itself in a more horror movie-like tone, all the while still preserving its signature comedic style.
-“Epidemiology” opens with Greendale Community College's annual Halloween party, which most of the main student body and faculty are attending.
+“Epidemiology” opens with Greendale Community College's annual Halloween party, which most of the main student body and faculty attend.
 When a strange virus from the Dean's military surplus food causes some of the students to turn into zombies, the study group must try and escape before they too are infected.

 Dan Harmon's cult-favorite Community has produced quite a number of episodes hilariously spoofing distinct genres.
-With “Epidemiology,” the showrunners turn their attention to the zombie movie, making an episode that is equally fun and lighthearted and actually quite a bit scary as well (if you liked zombie comedy movies like Zombieland, you'll love this episode).
+With “Epidemiology,” the showrunners turn their attention to the zombie movie, making an episode as fun and lighthearted as it was often terrifying.

 Modern Family — “Halloween” (Season 2, Episode 6)

-The Emmy Award-winning sitcom Modern Family is one of the shows on this list to offer more than its fair share of Halloween-themed specials, featuring a total of seven episodes that are centered around the holiday.
-There are quite a few runners-up that may have earned the title of “best Modern Family Halloween special,” but far and away the most popular is the show's first Halloween-inspired episode, Season 2's “Halloween.”
+The Emmy Award-winning sitcom Modern Family stands out as one of the shows on this list to offer more than its fair share of Halloween-themed specials, featuring seven episodes centered around the holiday.
+Quite a few runner-ups may have earned the title of “best Modern Family Halloween special,” but far and away the most popular is the show's first Halloween-inspired episode, Season 2's “Halloween.”

-Claire (whose love for Halloween becomes more and more evident as the series goes on) tries to plan her annual haunted house, only to realize the family might not be that into it this year.
+As Claire sets out to plan her annual haunted house, she soon realizes the family might not be that into it this year.
 As she continues preparing for the big day, Phil faces a crisis of his own when his neighbor announces his sudden divorce, leading Phil to wonder about his future with Claire.
-Meanwhile, Gloria becomes mad at Jay for an insult about her frequent mispronunciations, and Mitchell wears a costume to work and finds himself as the only one dressed up.
+At the same time, Gloria becomes mad at Jay for an insult about her frequent mispronunciations, while Mitchell wears a costume to work and finds himself the only one dressed up.

-Like most Modern Family episodes, there's plenty of fun and laughs in “Halloween,” but also some great tender moments the main characters share with one another, proving that — especially when they're dysfunctional — they still manage to pull through for one another in the end.
+Like most Modern Family episodes, “Halloween” has plenty of laughs but also some tender moments the main characters share with one another, proving that — especially when they're dysfunctional — they still manage to pull through for one another in the end.

 Malcolm in the Middle — “Halloween Approximately” (Season 2, Episode 2)

-In “Halloween Approximately,” the family's eldest troublemaking son Francis comes home from military school shortly after Halloween, putting the boys’ plans for causing mayhem on Halloween in jeopardy.
-However, the boys still attempt to cause a little mischief by building a large slingshot that they plan on firing at unsuspecting neighborhood residents.
-Meanwhile, Hal becomes obsessed with catching the owner of a blue sports car who has been racing down his street, soon recruiting Lois to help him find the obnoxious driver.
+In “Halloween Approximately,” the Wilkerson family's eldest troublemaking son Francis comes home from military school a few short days after Halloween.
+Making up for lost time, the boys attempt to cause a little holiday mischief by building a large slingshot that they plan on firing at unsuspecting neighborhood residents.
+As they set out to create their ultimate weapon, Hal becomes obsessed with catching the owner of a blue sports car racing down his street, recruiting Lois to help him find the obnoxious driver.

-Nowadays, Malcolm in the Middle is most likely known for its breakout star, Bryan Cranston, whose role starring on Breaking Bad unfortunately tends to overshadow his earlier comedic work on shows like this one.
-However, as you'll see with this episode, Cranston's comedic style is still an impressive thing to watch, making the character of Hal one of the most hysterical television sitcom dads ever — not to take anything away from any of the other main cast, all of whom are equally hilarious in their own ways.
+Nowadays, audiences remember Malcolm in the Middle for its breakout star, Bryan Cranston, whose starring role on Breaking Bad unfortunately overshadows his earlier comedic work on shows like this one.
+Yet in this episode, Cranston's comedic style leaves a strong impression, making the character of Hal one of the most hysterical television sitcom dads ever — not to take anything away from any of the other main cast.

 South Park — “A Nightmare on Facetime” (Season 16, Episode 12)